CathJex/slider2/README.md

 # slider2
-Slider for GEUS Bulletin with 4s autoplay
+Slider for GEUS Bulletin with meta data and 4s autoplay